tammi-digital/Python-for-AI/README.md

 Welcome! 👋
 This repository contains Python exercises and small projects I am building as part of my Associate’s degree in AI Software Engineering.

+# Python for AI Software Engineering

+This repository contains Python exercises and small projects completed as part of my Associate’s degree in AI Software Engineering.

 ## Topics Covered
-- Python fundamentals (variables, data types)
+- Python fundamentals
-- Control flow (loops, conditionals)
+- Control flow (loops and conditionals)
-- Functions and basic problem solving
+- Functions
-- Lists, dictionaries, and data structures
-- Small Python projects

-## Sample Projects
-- Basic Calculator
+- Basic problem solving
-- Number Guessing Game
-- Variables and Loops Practice

-## Goals
+## Goal
-- Build a strong foundation in Python
+To build a strong Python foundation for AI, automation, and software engineering applications.
-- Prepare for AI and automation projects
-- Practice writing clean and organized code

-## How to Use
-- Each folder contains separate exercises or projects
-- Run the `.py` files in any Python environment
-- Files are organized by topic to make learning easy

 ## About Me
 I’m Tammi Gallegos, an AI Software Engineering student learning Python and AI software development.